LucasMigTorres/Filevon/README.md

+# Fileon
 Fileon is a simple shortcut manager meant to make access to your favorite files and apps convenient.
+Add the directories your frequently used items to the app for ease of access

 # Installation
 Currently, Fileon is only available for Windows 11.

+There is no setup process, as the only required download is the executable.

 Because this application is an exe, Windows is likely to flag it as suspicious.

 # Usage